 In the second task, the Consultants were asked to review a set of guideline specifications prepared by CTAC for ALEPA and a number of letters containing specifications already used by local purchasing entities within the State.
 It became evident from this review that much difficulty was being experienced with requested frequency assignments that were incorrect or unusable.
 As a result, two additional subtasks were undertaken by the consultants.

-- Prepare a draft specification for a Frequency Allocation Plan for the State of Alabama. - Recommend a structure for approval of frequencies within the State.
+- Prepare a draft specification for a Frequency Allocation Plan for the State of Alabama. - Recommend a structure for approval of frequencies within the framework of existing organizations within the State.